mnieber/dodo-commands/doc/projects.rst

 Creating and using projects
 ***************************

-After following the :ref:`installation` steps, you now have a ``dodo`` executable that you can use to create new projects in the projects directory (which is ``~/projects`` by default).
-To see where it's located type:
+The :ref:`installation` steps have created a ``dodo`` executable that you can use to create new projects in the projects directory (which is ``~/projects`` by default).
+To see where the ``dodo`` script is located type:

 .. code-block:: bash

     which dodo

-Each dodo project has it's own copy of the dodo executable (called the "project" dodo).
-By calling the "project" dodo, you can operate on the project.
+Each dodo project has it's own copy of the dodo executable.
+By calling the project-specific dodo executable, you can operate on the project.
 We'll explain how this works the long and clunky way, and then how the same can be done much faster.

 Creating a project